 The Italian Style of Casting

-Do you want to cast a dry fly to just the place to want, whether that be under trees, across difficult currents to achieve perfect presentation?
+Do you want to cast a dry fly to just the place you want, whether that be under trees, across difficult currents and achieve perfect presentation?

-Why wouldn’t you want to be able to scale down your line size, but still achieve the same distance, thus increasing your presentation?
+Why wouldn’t you want to be able to scale down your line size, but still achieve the same distance, thus improving your presentation?

-Know that you can get to those difficult lies where the big fish are?
+Know that you can get your fly to those difficult lies where the big fish are?

 The answer is OF COURSE YOU WOULD – Why Wouldn’t You?

 Presentation is the biggest buzzword in Fly Fishing this decade.
 Whether this is Leader to Hand, French Nymphing or Tenkara.

 The Italian style of casting, has been in existence for nearly two decades, uses relatively short rods, normally between 7'6" and 8', light lines, 5 metre specially tapered leaders and high line velocity .
 What does this bring to your fly fishing?

 FFM are not a profit making organisation.
 We are just a bunch of dedicated enthusiasts who enjoy this way of fishing and importantly enjoy catching fish on the dry fly.

 We run our tuition through a series of weekend / day courses throughout the year which focus on practicing casting technique and skills mixed in with fun and of course fishing.
 We find that putting the practice in on rivers is a great way for you to learn and develop your casting skills.
 The cost of a day / two day weekend course is minimal at only £50 /£100 (this excludes fishing permits, any overnight accommodation and food / drink).
 We try to ensure that you have an enjoyable day / weekend of both instruction and fishing.